 To keep up with this demand, educational institutions are bringing on more staff to manage classrooms, teach shop and laboratory, ensure a safe learning environment and educate pupils on automotive technology.
 Automotive instructors will also connect students to partner with repair shops, technical support organisations and corporate training groups.

 Requirements do vary in each jurisdiction, but you’ll typically need to hold a university degree, complete a student teaching internship and take state/province exams for teachers.

-12. Driving Instructor
+12. Driving instructor

 There’s also another automotive teaching position that can yield high-paying wages and contribute to the future: a driving instructor.

-Driving instructors will teach students about the rules of the road, help student drivers learn about safe driving habits, manage theory class timings and supply students with information when an emergency situation arises.
+Driving instructors teach students about the rules of the road, help student drivers learn about safe driving habits, manage theory class timings and supply students with information when an emergency situation arises.
 Of course, the big thing is driving with students and determining if they can pass an official government-tested exam.

 Finding a career should not be as difficult as parallel parking or keeping your cool in rush-hour traffic.